TomH-2004/nvim-configs/README.md

 # nvim-configs

-Most of these are just forks from other branches with slight changes
+Most of these are just forks from other repos with slight changes